 If you took a full-semester (or equivalent) Real Estate Principles Course in college, no matter how long ago, or a Real Estate Principles Course from a private vocational school in California after 1986, you still need to complete the Real Estate Practice and 1 elective course.
 Once all 3 courses are completed you are qualified to take the California state examination.
 Obtain an application for the state exam and include either a grade card, transcript, or certificate of completion as proof, and you will be issued a test date.
 You might consider purchasing the COMPUTRAINER program for practice tests and the Exam Review Course to prepare for the state exam.
-Applications for the state exam can be obtained from the Department of Real Estate at (916) 227-0931, from Real Estate Trainers at (800) 282-2352, or from the California Department of Real Estate Web Site.
+Applications for the state exam can be obtained from the Bureau of Real Estate at (916) 227-0931, from Real Estate Trainers at (800) 282-2352, or from the California Bureau of Real Estate Web Site.

 Is my certificate of completion still valid?